ruuvi/ruuvi.firmware.c/README.md

 Travis will fail the build if unit test fails and Gcov results will get pushed to SonarCloud.

 # Usage
-Compile and flash the project to your board using SES if you're developing.
+Compile and flash the project to your board using Segger Embedded Studio if you're developing.
 Note: You should erase your board entirely in case there is a bootloader from a previous firmware.

-If you're building binaries for distribution, you can and should use the make script to generate binaries.
+If you're building binaries for distribution, you can and should use THE make script to generate binaries.
 This way you can be certain to have a repeatable build process.
 The makefile takes tag name of current git commit and names the binaries with the tag.
 The version information also gets compiled into binaries.
 If you have tagged the version as `v3.99.1` the outputs will be named `$BOARD_armgcc_ruuvifw_$VARIANT_v3.99.1_$TYPE.extension`.